zsrtp/tpgz/docs/DevOverview.md

 Where `<Platform>` is one of `GCN`, `WII`; `<Region>` is one of `NTSCU`, `NTSCJ`, `PAL` for the `GCN` platform, and one of `NTSCU_10`, `NTSCU_12`, `PAL` for the `WII` platform; `<Generator>` is one of `Ninja`, `Unix Makefiles`.

+> If you're using **VSCode**, you can instead run the *Setup* task.
+But it is not required, as any other build task will call the *Setup* task before.

 Once the build folder is configured, you can run `ninja` or `make` depending on the generator you chose to build the project.

 There are special target that can be provided to the generator command to get either a patched ISO or a patch file.<br>